-Without QEST Deborah would not have been able to pursue her passion for shoemaking or to create Carréducker; this young British shoe company celebrates a decade in business in 2015.
+Without QEST Deborah would not have been able to pursue her passion for shoemaking or to create Carréducker; this young British shoe company celebrates 15 years in business in 2020.
 QEST’s scholarship was the tipping point in her career, from “Marketeer” to “Maker”.
-Together with James, she has built Carréducker into a business that sees client numbers grow year on year; that is sending out shoemaking ambassadors into the world; that is training new makers; that supports specialist, British suppliers; and that makes their craft relevant to a modern world by collaborating and consulting with manufacturers and designers at a global level.
+Together with James, she has built Carréducker into a business that sees client numbers grow year on year; that is sending out shoemaking ambassadors into the world; that is training new makers; that supports specialist, British suppliers; and that makes the handsewn craft relevant to a modern world by collaborating and consulting with manufacturers and designers at a global level.
 Today their work is part of the permanent exhibition at the Design Museum, London.

-To further champion their skills, Deborah & James participate in and demonstrate their skills at select shows and exhibitions throughout the UK and in the USA.
-As part of Walpole UK’s Crafted programme they have demonstrated their craft to the public at Vicheron Constantin Masters of Craft exhibitions at Somerset House and the Royal Academy.
-Deborah received a Balvenie Master Craftsman of the Year Award; Deborah & James have spoken about their business and craft at the Victoria & Albert Museum (for the Heritage Craft Association) and at the GREAT Festival in Istanbul; they exhibited at the British Business Embassy during the Olympics; and also with QEST at the Coronation Festival at Buckingham Palace and Concours of Elegance at Hampton Court Palace.
-For the future, Carréducker will continue to maintain and grow the business – continuing to make beautiful shoes for private individuals; sharing their passion for their craft with enthusiasts; and collaborating with like-minded businesses in Britain and overseas.
+To further champion their craft, Deborah & James participate in and demonstrate their skills at select shows and exhibitions in the UK and overseas including London Craft Week; the Vicheron Constantin Masters of Craft exhibitions at Somerset House and the Royal Academy; the Victoria & Albert Museum for the Heritage Craft Association; the GREAT Festival in Istanbul; and with QEST at the Coronation Festival at Buckingham Palace and Concours of Elegance at Hampton Court Palace.